Dr. Dre: 2020–2023: Return to production and Super Bowl halftime show

-2024–present: Collaborations with Snoop Dogg, Missionary
+2024–present: Collaborations with Snoop Dogg

-In February 2024, Snoop launched a range of pre-mixed cocktails with Dr. Dre named after their hit single, Gin and Juice.
+In February 2024, Snoop launched a range of pre-mixed cocktails with Dr. Dre named after their hit single, "Gin and Juice".
 Flavours include apricot, citrus, melon and passionfruit.
-A short prohibition themed trailer was created to support the release.
-A gin called "Still G.I.N.", a reference to the track Still D.R.E., was also released later in 2024.
+A short prohibition-themed trailer was created to support the release.
+A gin called "Still G.I.N.", a reference to the track "Still D.R.E.", was also released later in 2024.
 The Venetian glass bottle was designed by Ini Archibong.
 He also produced the songs "Lucifer" and "Road Rage" on Eminem's 12th studio album The Death of Slim Shady (Coup de Grâce) released on July 12, 2024.
 The album received generally mixed reviews from music critics.

-Later in 2024, Snoop Dogg announced a new album coming out called Missionary, entirely produced by Dr. Dre, serving as a spiritual sequel to Snoop Dogg's first album Doggystyle, which was also produced by Dr. Dre.
-The album's first single "Gorgeous" was released on November 1, 2024, followed by the album's release on December 13, 2024, via Death Row/Aftermath and Interscope, while the latter label serving as its new signee.
+In 2022, Snoop Dogg announced that he and Dr. Dre are in the process of recording Snoop Dogg's new album Missionary, serving as a spiritual sequel to Snoop Dogg's debut album Doggystyle.
+The album's first single "Gorgeous" was released on November 1, 2024, followed by the album's release on December 13, 2024, via Death Row/Aftermath and Interscope, with the latter label serving as its new signee.
 The album features guest appearances from Eminem, Dr. Dre, 50 Cent, Method Man, and Sting, and received generally favorable reviews with praise directed towards Snoop's lyrics and Dr. Dre's production.